CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{< /tab >}}
 {{< /tabs >}}

-You can confirm the configuration with the vtysh `show ip bgp neighbor <neighbor>` command or the `net show bgp neighbor <neighbor>` command.
+You can confirm the configuration with the  NVUE `nv show vrf default router bgp neighbor <neighbor>` command or the vtysh `show ip bgp neighbor <neighbor>` command.

 <!-- vale off -->
 {{< expand "example" >}}